ornl-training/python-with-uv/episodes/system-python.md

 ::::::

 :::::: keypoints
-- Do not use the Python included with your operation system.
-Using the system Python can break system tools, cause permission errors, introduce version conflicts, limit reproducibility and flexibility with code development.
+- Do not use the Python included with your operating system.
+Using the system Python can break system tools, cause permission errors, introduce version conflicts, as well as limit reproducibility and flexibility with code development.
 - Use a tool like uv to install and manage Python instead of using the system Python.
 This will avoid all the issues associated with using the operating system Python.
 ::::::